 Have you read about...

-Tomorrow, we'll be looking into the incident of Crown Prince Sado!
+Tomorrow, we'll be looking into the incident with Crown Prince Sado!
 See you tomorrow!

 XO,